pypa/pipx/README.md

 You can run `pipx COMMAND --help` for details on each command.

 ### Install a Package
 The install command is the preferred way to globally install binaries from python packages on your system.
-It creates an isolated virtual environment for the package, then in a folder on your PATH creates symlinks to all the binaries provided by the installed package.
-It does not link to the package's dependencies.
+It creates an isolated virtual environment for the package, then ensures the package's binaries are accessible on your $PATH.
+(It does not link to the package's dependencies at this time, though that is under consideration.)

 The result: binaries you can run from anywhere, located in packages you can **cleanly** upgrade or uninstall.
 Guaranteed to not have dependency version conflicts or interfere with your OS's python packages.
 All **without** running `sudo`.
 ```